jkusa/ember-arg-types/README.md

 ### `@forbidExtraArgs`

-Class decorator for checking that only arguments with the `@arg` decorator are provided to a component (e.g. prevent mispelled or invalid arguments).
+Class decorator for checking that only arguments with the `@arg` decorator are provided to a component (e.g. prevent misspelled or invalid arguments).

 ## Motivation